Duality for the $\Gamma$-convergence of convex functions: Outline of the Manuscript

 \section{Outline of the Manuscript}

 This section provides a brief overview of the structure of the manuscript.
 Section~\ref{Section_Preliminaries} introduces the notation and mathematical preliminaries.
 Section~\ref{MainResults} presents the main results concerning limits of functions and subdifferentials, together with illustrative examples.
-In particular, Theorem~\ref{previo_a_attouch} shows that even when the epigraphical limit of a sequence of functions does not exist, it is still possible to relate the lower sequential epigraphical limit of the functions with the upper sequential epigraphical limit of their conjugates in the weak$^\ast$-topology.
+In particular, Theorem~\ref{previo_a_attouch} shows that even when the $\Gamma$-limit of a sequence of functions does not exist, it is still possible to relate the lower sequential $\Gamma$-limit of the functions with the upper sequential $\Gamma$-limit of their conjugates in the weak$^\ast$-topology.
 Although this may appear to be only an intermediate step, it represents the most technically demanding part of the paper.
-Corollary~\ref{dualidad} proves that, when the limits exist, the epigraphical limit of the functions coincides with the epigraphical limit of their conjugates in the weak$^\ast$-topology.
-Finally, Theorem~\ref{Theo:equival}, which is the main result of the paper, establishes that these conditions are also equivalent to the (sequential) graphical convergence of the subdifferentials with respect to the strong–$w^\ast$ product topology.
+Corollary~\ref{dualidad} proves that, provided one of the limits exists, the $\Gamma$-limit of the functions coincides with the $\Gamma$-limit of their conjugates in the weak$^\ast$-topology.
+Theorem~\ref{Theo:equival}, which is the main result of the paper, establishes that these conditions are also equivalent to the (sequential) graphical convergence of the subdifferentials with respect to the strong–$w^\ast$ product topology.
+Finally, Section~\ref{application} shows an application of the results of Section~\ref{MainResults} to integral functionals given by convex integrands.

 The remaining sections are devoted to the proofs.
 Section~\ref{Some_Pre_results} gathers several auxiliary results needed in the sequel.
 Section~\ref{Section:Proof_previo_a_attouch} develops the proof of Theorem~\ref{previo_a_attouch}, the most substantial argument of this work.
 The proof is first established in separable Banach spaces (Subsection~\ref{Proof_previo_a_attouch_Separable}) and then extended to the general case by means of separable reduction.
 The method relies on rich families and projectional skeletons: Subsection~\ref{Sec_Sep_red_rich} introduces the necessary concepts, while Subsection~\ref{section_ResultsOn_SEPRED} develops the construction of rich families that remove the separability assumption.
 Although it is used for technical purposes in this paper, it should be noted that Corollary \ref{surjective_isometry} is of independent interest, as it goes in line with the characterization of Asplund spaces given in \cite{rich_families_asplund}.
 Finally, Subsection~\ref{ProofMain_WCG} completes the argument in weakly compactly generated Banach spaces.
 Section~\ref{Section:Proof_dualidad} presents the short proof of Corollary~\ref{dualidad}, and Section~\ref{Section:Proof_Theo:equival} concludes with the proof of Theorem~\ref{Theo:equival}.